astrovm/hosty/README.md

 The installer:

-- uses the current account when it is already root
+- runs directly when the current account is root
 - otherwise uses `sudo`, falling back to `doas`
 - downloads and validates Hosty before replacing an existing installation
 - installs the executable at `/usr/local/bin/hosty`
-- optionally configures automatic updates when a terminal and `crontab` are available
+- optionally configures automatic updates when `crontab` and a controlling terminal are available

-To install non-interactively, run the command above without a terminal.
-The installer skips the automatic-update prompt; configure it later with `hosty -a` as root.
+Without a controlling terminal, installation remains non-interactive and skips the automatic-update prompt.
+Configure it later with `hosty --autorun` as root.

 ## Usage

-Hosty must run as root when it changes the system.
-Use whichever privilege mechanism your system provides:
+Hosty must run as root when it changes the system:

 ```sh
 sudo hosty